Dominican Republic - Arrival

 I recently returned from a work and witness trip (mission trip) to the Dominican Republic with a group of Nazarenes from Colorado.

 What is work and witness?
-"Work & Witness was a ministry that began with a group of concerned laymen who wanted to meet the needs that they saw around them.
+"Work & Witness is a ministry that began with a group of concerned laymen who wanted to meet the needs that they saw around them.
 What began as “Men in Missions” officially became “Work and Witness” in 1984.
 It is all about connecting teams with needs.
 Help with construction, medical, technical, and evangelistic needs may be offered by teams of 2 or more people." - Church of the Nazarene

 How did I end up on a trip with a Nazarene group?
 My friend, Kim, who lives in near Denver, Co, invited me on a trip organized by her aunt and people from their church.
 I first declined, unwilling to commit months in advance because January has so many options (lol).
 I finally decided to go 3 weeks before the trip!
 It was a stirring I couldn't seem to shake, and just felt like I should go on this trip.
 Also my little sister prompted me by saying "you should do a mission trip", which confirmed my inclination to go.
 I texted Kim letting her know I'm in!
 Within a day my flights were booked and I got approval for time off work...
 Oh and I happened to renew my passport a couple weeks earlier :) Coincidence, I think not.
 God is always working in the background, whether we believe it or not, and he works all things for good for those who love him, who have been called according to his purpose (Romans 8:28).